9.5 Green volunteering, production and consumption

 From 2007 to 2017, previous Macedonian Government organized “The day of the Tree” campaign, supported by Public Enterprise Macedonian Forests (Јавно претпријатие Македонски шуми) and Association of the units of local self-government of the Republic of Macedonia.
 Within the reforestation actions, the government involved children and youth from primary and secondary education institutions as volunteers across the country.
 “The day of the Tree” was a non-working day in North Macedonia and in reforestation were also included all citizens, as well as employed in the Public Administration.

 On the 36th session, in November 2017, the Government canceled the action "The day of the Tree" due to unsatisfactory results.

 There are no top-level programmes or action for green production and consumption that target explicitly young people (15-29 years old).

-Most of the actions and campaigns supported by local-self-governments and Ministry of Environment and Physical Planning about green production are targeting primary school students up to 15 years old or whole population.
+Most of the actions and campaigns supported by local-self-governments and the Ministry of Environment and Physical Planning about green production are targeting primary school students up to 15 years old or the whole population.

 CSO Go Green in 2019 started by implementing the project “Youth for climate change and air quality Education” This project is aimed at schools and the education system and will emphasize the importance of energy efficiency of school buildings and the use of solar thermal collectors for heating and electricity.
 Finally, education on climate change and air quality must be deeply integrated into the education system.
 The requirements are supported by detailed research and analysis and awareness-raising and advocacy activities.